germanebr/Async-tutorial/README.md

 # Async tutorial
- Sample code for using AsyncIO package
+A series of samples is needed to understand the AsyncIO package for concurrent coding.

-All the code and samples are from the book *Python Asyncio Mastery* by Jason Brownlee.
+All the code is extracted from the Jason Brownlee ebook "Python Asyncio Mastery."
+All the merit of the code goes to him.

+The purpose of these files is to practice the given examples to understand the package processes better.